top of page

 WICD from the 1970s-80s

-Also during 1986, WICD would lead the market to broadcast programming in 2-channel discrete stereo.
-An upgrade in the audio chain would make it possible to broadcast NBC shows in stereo but also synthesize stereo for programs produced in mono.
+Also, in 1986, WICD would lead the market to broadcast programming in 2-channel discrete stereo.
+A network satellite dish improved the airing of local NBC programs (as opposed to receiving them via the intercity microwave path from WICS).
+An upgrade in the audio chain would make it possible to broadcast NBC shows in stereo and synthesize stereo for mono programs.

-From 1986 to 1998, WICS was owned by Guy Gannett Publications while WICD was still owned by Plains Television Partnership through 1994.
-The stations were operated as a "regional" network to simulcast most of the locally originated syndicated programming, but local news and local commercials were aired separately by each station.
+From 1990 to 1998, WICS was owned by Guy Gannett Publications, while WICD was still owned by Plains Television Partnership through 1994.
+The stations operated as a "regional" network to simulcast most of the locally originated syndicated programming, but each station aired local news and local commercials separately.

-WICD would receive the WICS video channel and "insert" it's own local programming over the WICS elements.
-Of course, this led to missed cues, commercials that were cut to air another commercial and station IDs for WICS slipping through on WICD.
+WICD would receive the WICS video channel and "insert" its local programming over the WICS elements.
+Of course, this led to missed cues, commercials cut to air another commercial, and station IDs for WICS slipping through on WICD.
 Of course, viewers of WICS saw no issues.

 Click on the button to see the program schedule from the dates indicated above.